unforswearing/todo_markup.js/README.md

 ## Future

-[x] Move footnotes to sit at the end of the previous line
+- <strike>Move footnotes to sit at the end of the previous line</strike>
-[ ] Add timestamps to completed tasks
+- <strike>Add timestamps to completed tasks</strike>
-[ ] New operators for abbreviations and definitions
+- Extract only text from the file (*in progress*)
-[ ] Extract only text from the file
+- Extract all tasks from the file, organized by state (*in progress*)
-[ ] Extract only tasks frome the file, organized by state (in progress or done)
+- Syntax for admonitions (note, important, warning)
-[?]
-Maybe more stuff, I dunno
+- Add the ability to use sytax elements as `TEXT`